Targray Company History

 2008 | Targray moves into new World Headquarters in Kirkland, Quebec, Canada.

-With the establishment of the Solar division in 2005, Targray lays the foundation for its new business model: Filling the missing supply chain links in rapidly-growing clean technology sectors.
+With the launch of the Battery and Biofuels Divisions in the early 2010s, Targray lays the foundation for its new business model: Filling the missing supply chain links in rapidly-growing sustainable industries.

-In 2019, Targray opens a biodiesel trading desk in Geneva, Switzerland and a biofuel blending & storage terminal in Antwerp, Belgium.
-That same year, the company makes its debut appearance on the FP500, Financial Post’s ranking of the 500 largest corporations in Canada by revenue.
+In 2019, Targray opens a biodiesel trading desk in Geneva and a biofuel blending & storage terminal in Antwerp.
+The company also makes its debut appearance on the FP500, Financial Post’s ranking of the 500 largest Canadian firms by revenue.

 2012 | Establishment of Targray Biofuels Division.